 Rim to Rim: (22.7 miles – hard) – If you are up for a challenge, take the Rim to Rim Trail.
 It is one of the longest in the park and usually takes between 5-7 days to complete.
 It is a very strenuous hike, as you’ll descend 14.3 miles and 6,000 feet from the North Rim to the very bottom of the canyon before heading back up again, climbing 9.5 miles and 4,500 feet up to the South Rim.

 Cape Royal Viewpoint: (1 mile – easy) – There is only a short hike to this impressive viewpoint.
-From the parking lot, follow the trail for a short distance and the canyon will open up before you, with sweeping views from the southern rim.
-This jutting peninsula is likey the most sweeping of any Grand Canyon vista.
+From the parking lot, follow the trail for a short distance and the canyon will open up before you, with sweeping views from the North rim.
+This jutting peninsula is likely the most sweeping of any Grand Canyon vista.

-South Kaibab Trail: (5.6 miles – hard) – This trail will take you atop the narrow Cedar Ridge, offering fantastic views of the canyon.
+South Kaibab Trail: (6 miles – hard) – This trail will take you atop the narrow Cedar Ridge, offering fantastic views of the canyon.
 The trail descends down to Skeleton Point, where you’ll be able to get a glimpse of the Colorado River down below.
-You’ll also cross the narrow Kaibab Suspension Bridge and visit other landmarks and exciting obstacles, making it an exciting hike.
+You’ll also cross the narrow Kaibab Suspension Bridge and visit other landmarks and exciting obstacles, making it an excellent hike.

-Rafting: An adrenaline-fuelled and unique was to take in this natural wonder is by raft on the Colorado River.
-There are trips offered for a few hours or the whole day or even longer if you are really up for an adventure.
-You’ll traverse be white water with a knowledgeable guide, and although you may get pretty wet, it will be an activity you won’t be forgetting in a hurry.
+Rafting: An adrenaline-fuelled and unique was to take in this natural wonder is by rafting the Colorado River.
+There are trips offered for a few hours, the whole day, or even longer if you are really up for an adventure.
+You’ll traverse white water with a knowledgeable guide, and although you may get pretty wet, it will be an activity you won’t be forgetting in a hurry.

 If you want a bit of a calmer ride but are still up for hitting the water, then there are smooth water trips offered from Glen Canyon Dam to Lees Ferry, so you can soak in the sights at a more leisurely pace.